Why A Client-centered Approach?

 Woman stepping onto box with weight, instructed by trainer outdoors.

-TL; DR: In contrast to "one-size-fits-all" fitness programs, a client-centered approach treats you as a whole person, prioritizing your unique life context, values, and psychological well-being.
+In contrast to "one-size-fits-all" fitness programs, a client-centered approach treats you as a whole person, prioritizing your unique life context, values, and psychological well-being.
 By utilizing collaborative goal setting and personalized plans, this philosophy fosters self-efficacy and intrinsic motivation—the keys to long-term adherence.
-Grounded in empathy and trust, this approach empowers you through education, ensuring that your health journey is not just effective, but deeply meaningful and sustainable for your specific lifestyle.
+Grounded in empathy and trust, this approach empowers you through education, ensuring that your health journey is not just effective but deeply meaningful and sustainable for your specific lifestyle.

 In a world often obsessed with quick fixes and one-size-fits-all solutions, I want to shed some light on an approach at the heart of my philosophy that guides my work as a coach and personal trainer: a client-centered approach rooted in holistic principles.
 But what exactly does "client-centered" mean in this context?